Vanities Frequently Asked Questions (FAQ)

 Try clicking on the applicant callsign with reduced chances to see what other applications or vanity requests they have that are also pending.

 1. There may initially be missing data when scraping the FCC ULS website for application data.
 This should be resolved when the FCC data export catches up.
-See the question about data latency.
+See the questions about data completeness and data latency.

 2. The FCC has a rule about duplicate applications: it will not honor multiple paid applications from the same applicant with the same receipt date.
 FCC procedure is described by the rule in §97.19(d)(1):